 Evaluation performed towards the middle of the period of implementation of the intervention.
 Related term: formative evaluation.

 A time bound target that reflects progress towards a planned result.
-Milestones include both outputs, output use and outcomes along CRP impact pathways as appropriate to the scale and maturity of the work.
+Intermediate Targets include both outputs, output use and outcomes along PTF Overall Performance Indicators as appropriate to the scale and maturity of the work.